 I suggest the only difference you would see is the audience.

 The basic questions we ask ourselves as an external communications practitioner remain the same when performing internal communications – Where is your audience?
 What insights do we have about them?
 What objectives are they trying to achieve?
 How do we influence them?
 What’s the implementation plan?
-How do we measure our success?
+How do we measure success?

 These questions are the same whichever your audience.
 Therefore, there should be no reason as to why we can’t all be advocates for internal communication.

 Effective, good, robust (however you want to put it) internal communications, builds a committed and high-performing workforce; one that is focused on achieving the organisations goals.
 If staff are informed and engaged then they are less likely to leave, they will be more innovative and work harder for the organisation.

 Sounds like the perfect business environment, right?
-Well in an ideal word, yes it is, but unfortunately many organisations aren’t maximising their full internal communications potential due to lack of resources, commitment and sometimes even, understanding.
+Well in an ideal word, yes it is, but unfortunately many organisations aren’t maximising their full internal communications potential due to lack of resources, commitment or even understanding.

 Now there aren’t too many times where we would like to admit our friends, the English, have got one upon us.
 But in terms of internal communications, they most certainly have.